SumitxThokar/66DaysofML/README.md

 ## Day 29 of #66DaysofML.
 **Course**: **Hands on Machine Learning with scikit Learn, Keras & Tensorflow** <br>
 :large_blue_diamond: On my journey of learning Machine Learning, Today I delved into the world of precision and recall tradeoff and discovered the importance of selecting a good balance between these two metrics.
 I created a precision against recall graph to visually represent this tradeoff.
 Additionally, I learned about the Receiver Operating Characteristic (ROC) curve and used it to plot the performance of a Random Forest Classifier.
 The results were impressive with a precision score of 99% and a recall score of 87%.
 These graphs are useful tools in understanding the tradeoff between precision and recall and can be used to help improve the performance of machine learning models.

+## Day 30 of #66DaysofML.
+**Course**:**Hands on Machine Leraning with scikit Learn, Keras &TensorFlow** <br>
+:large_blue_diamond: On my journey of learning Machine Learning, Today Today I learned about Multiclass Classification (which can distinguish between more than two classes), One Vs All and One Vs One strategy to train a binary classifier.
+Then I worked on error analysis which is a way to improve the model by analyzing the types of error the model makes.